Agressive Dog Rehabilitation

 Sometimes, aggression in dogs may be induced by medical causes.
 For this reason, it's important to have an extensive veterinary exam before assuming the dog is suffering from a behavior problem.
 This plays a very important role in determining how likely an aggressive dog can be rehabilitated.

 There are several medical conditions that have been known to trigger aggressive displays in dogs.
 For instance, hypothyroidism, a condition known to affect the dog's endocrine system that causes a low level of thyroid hormones is a known culprit for aggression.
-Affected dogs develop weight gain, hair loss, lethargy, low tolerance of cold, and behavior changes such as anxiety, fear, and aggression.
+Affected dogs develop weight gain, hair loss, lethargy, low tolerance for cold, and behavior changes such as anxiety, fear, and aggression.
 While it's a bit unusual for dogs with hypothyroidism to develop aggression as a stand-alone symptom, running a thyroid test is still worthy.

 Other possible conditions known to cause medically-induced aggression in dogs include acute or chronic pain, sensorial impairment (deafness, loss of vision), and neurological disorders such as seizures or certain brain conditions.
 If a vet determines that a dog's aggression is medically induced, there may be good chances that the aggression may regress once the underlying medical cause is managed and/or properly treated.